List of Monuments of National Importance in Sarnath circle, Uttar Pradesh

-This is a list of Monuments of National Importance (ASI) as officially recognized by and available through the website of the Archaeological Survey of India in Patna circle of the Indian state Uttar Pradesh.
-112 Monuments of National Importance have been recognized by the ASI in Patna circle of Uttar Pradesh.
+This is a list of Monuments of National Importance (ASI) as officially recognized by and available through the website of the Archaeological Survey of India in Sarnath circle of the Indian state Uttar Pradesh formed in 2013.
+Earlier 112 Monuments of National Importance in Uttar Pradesh were recognized by the ASI in Patna circle.

-For the Bihar part of the Patna circle, see the List of Monuments of National Importance in Bihar.
+The Sarnath circle, the 27th circle of ASI, came into existence on September 2, 2013 comprising the 112 monuments of Patna Circle and 30 monuments of Lucknow Circle.
+As per 2019 Parliament Assurance the total is 143 monuments.

+The Centre Government has delisted 18 monuments from the list of Protected Monuments as they were found to have ceased to be of national importance as per the provisions of Ancient Monuments and Archaeological Sites and Remains Act, 1958.